NiklasMWeber/NiklasMWeber.github.io/index.md

 classes: wide
 ---

 Welcome to my personal website!
-If you want to get in touch, you can contact me at [adeline.fermanian@califrais.fr](mailto:adeline.fermanian@califrais.fr)
+If you want to get in touch, you can contact me at [weber@math.lmu.de](mailto:weber@math.lmu.de)

 ## Short bio